top of page

 Estate Litigation

-Assisting clients in all phases of probate and trusts litigation including probate or contesting a will, interpreting or reforming the terms of a will or trust, representing a fiduciary in filing and defending an accounting proceeding or filing objections to a fiduciary’s accounting on behalf of a beneficiary.
+Assisting clients in all phases of probate and trust litigation including probate or contesting a will, interpreting or reforming the terms of a will or trust, representing a fiduciary in filing and defending an accounting proceeding or filing objections to a fiduciary’s accounting on behalf of a beneficiary.

-If you have any questions or seek legal advice or assistance in the areas of Trust and/or Estates please contact us using the form below or call Martin Klein, Esq. at 212-400-4930.
+If you have any questions or seek legal advice or assistance in the areas of Trust and/or Estates please contact us using the form below or call Martin Klein, Esq. at 646-845-6085.

 Anchor 1